PorticoExchange/porticoexchange.github.io/docs/index.md

 ### Portico Exchange

-Poritco Exchange is an Exchange Decentralized on Lightning Network with focus in be interoperability between layers and sidechain from Bitcoin
+Portco Exchange is an Exchange Decentralized on Lightning Network with focus in be interoperability between layers and sidechain from Bitcoin

 ## Features

-Liquid Network; Bitcoin (On Chain and Off Chain); Tether USDT (ERC-20 and Lightning Network); Taproot; LNURL;
+Liquid Network; Bitcoin (On Chain and Off Chain); Tether USDT (ERC-20 and Lightning Network); Taproot; LNURL.

 ## How Works?